-Coconut Oil Facial Mask for Clear Skin: 5 Recipes for Different Skin Conditions
+Coconut Oil Face Mask for Glowing Skin

 Benefits of Coconut Oil for Face

-It’s no secret that coconut oil is a miracle oil with 101 different uses for face, hair, weight loss and general health and wellness.
+It’s no secret that coconut oil is a miracle oil with 101 different uses for face, hair, weight loss, and general health and wellness.
 Heck, you can even use this oil around your house as an organic way to keep your wooden furniture shiny amongst so many other uses.
 But why is it so good for your face?

 Coconut oil may also help your skin to heal faster.
 This means if you’re suffering from acne scars (or any type of scar really), incorporating coconut oil in your beauty regimen can help to give you clear skin.

 The problem with coconut oil, however, is that it is also highly comedogenic, which means it can block the pores of your skin.
 So what’s a girl to do, especially if you’re already plagued with oily skin?
-Read on to see how I’m still safely able to incorporate coconut oil in my facial routine.
+Read on to see how I’m still safely able to incorporate coconut oil into my facial routine.

 How to Use a Coconut Oil Facial Mask for Clear Skin

 I’ll then apply a toner to my face which is often another DIY step in my beauty regimen.
-This can simply be some rosewater or my thyme green tea toner to remove anything the soap left on my face and get my skin ready to receive the mask.
-Toning here helps the face mask to really sink in and do its work.
+This can simply be some rosewater or thyme green tea toner to remove anything the soap left on my face and get my skin ready to receive the mask.
+Toning here helps the face mask to sink in and do its work.

 I’ll then apply my mask and leave it on for a maximum of 10 – 15 minutes and not a minute more.
 You don’t want the coconut oil on your face much longer than that.
 But here’s the most important step.

-To remove the mask from my face I first rinse off with warm water then I apply a clean white washcloth soaked in the warmest water I can tolerate and spread that on my face.
-This is essentially steaming my face, melting the oil and opening up my pores.
+To remove the mask from my face I first rinse off with warm water then I apply a clean white washcloth soaked in the warmest water I can tolerate and place that on my face.
+This is essentially steaming my face, melting the oil, and opening up my pores.
 I leave that on my face for about a minute until the washcloth starts to cool then I gently massage my skin with the washcloth, exfoliating my face and removing any leftover oil in the process.

-Coconut Oil and Honey Mask
+1. Coconut Oil and Honey Mask

-To make this mask, blend together:
+To make this mask, blend:

 • one tbsp honey